ChrisSantosLang/redscience/docs/source/releases/generalintelligence.rst

 Allow all players to see a leaderboard of the most comprehensive Olympics, including the following statistics:

-* **Comprehensiveness**: Standard deviation in rankings on this Olympics by the individual AI champions of the individual events of the top ten most comprehensive Olympics
+* **Comprehensiveness**: Standard deviation in skill rating on this Olympics by the individual AI champions of the individual events of the top ten most comprehensive Olympics
 * **Elementality**: Inverse average Discount To/From of events
-* **Compactness**: Inverse of number of events
 * **Efficiency**: Inverse of average event Difficulty
-* **Mutability**: Total usage of the progeny of the events

 Acceptance Test Plan